jayrcausal/Essential3CRL/Most recent work/Readme.md

 ||Domain Adversarial Matrix Factorization|[2022](https://usaito.github.io/files/IJCAI2022_DAMF.pdf)|
 || Estimating individual treatment effect: generalization bounds and algorithms|[2016](https://arxiv.org/pdf/1606.03976.pdf)|

+#### Theory that forms domain-adaptation: dsitribution ratio estimate

+Note: although most papers regarding domain adaptation introduce fundamentals of covariates shift, I still recommend readers to check a few of the most renown articles that contribute a lot of work to domain adaptation.Based my understanding, **distribution ratio fitting method** is most understandable.

 *Please use the following as your reference to understand the mathematical notations and proof*

 |   Author    | Paper         |      Year     |